 The origins of the Holocaust Nikolaus Wachsmann, Birkbeck College London

-Drawing on recent research, this lecture outlines the twisted road to the Holocaust, from pre-war Nazi anti-Semitic measures aimed at brutal discrimination and forced emigration to wartime plans for destructive mass deportations, culminating in the Nazi policy to exterminate the Jews of Europe.
+Drawing on recent research, Prof. Wachsmann outlines the road to the Holocaust, from pre-war Nazi anti-Semitic measures aimed at brutal discrimination and forced emigration to wartime plans for destructive mass deportations, culminating in the Nazi policy to exterminate the Jews of Europe.

 About Nikolaus Wachsmann

 Professor Nikolaus Wachsmann teaches modern European history at Birkbeck College, University of London.
 He is the author of “KL.
 A History of the Nazi Concentration Camps” (2015).

 Fake News, Old Elites and Hitler: Why the Weimar Republic collapsed Heather Jones, LSE

 Heather will explore the reasons why the Weimar Republic collapsed in 1933.
 She will discuss how defeat and revolution polarised the German population in the aftermath of the First World War and how policy led to hyperinflation and economic disaster.
 This created a lack of trust in the state.
 Never inevitable, the collapse of Weimar was striking in the modern processes involved which, interacting with issues specific to interwar Germany, brought about the bellicose and aggressively expansionist Nazi dictatorship and a Second World War.

 Dr Heather Jones is now Associate Professor in the Department of International History at the London School of Economics.
 Her research interests include the First World War and Weimar Germany.
 She is the winner of one of LSE’s Major Review Teaching Prizes.
 She is a regular commentator in the media on matters relating to twentieth-century European history.

 The Great Catastrophe: Germany in the First World War Alexander Watson, Goldsmiths, University of London